cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley's Math.md

 ---

 # Shapley's Math
 Due to their strong mathematical backing, Shapley values are incredibly widely used in the field, thus they are almost obligatory to include in the project.
-But how do Shapley values work? <!-- !
-ADD MORE!!! -->
+But how do Shapley values work?

+Shapley's application on the [MOOC Model](./Shapley%20and%20MOOC.md) is slighly different in its

 ## Intuition - Game Theory